Topo-Labs/Whitepapers/README.md

 # Whitepapers
-All whitepapers belongs to PeopleEquity
+All whitepapers belongs to Coinfair